Ko-fi/kofi-wordpress-button/Readme.txt

 2. Customize the button for a specific widget placement

 == Changelog ==

+= 1.3.10 =
+* Tested with WordPress 6.9
+* Fix HTML title attribute not working for widgets
+* Automatically resize floating button based on button text

 = 1.3.9 =
 * Tested with WordPress 6.8